 Courses or schools must be held in a core research activity supported by the STFC studentships programme (astronomy, solar system science, particle astrophysics, particle physics, nuclear physics) and must be aimed primarily at STFC-funded PhD students.
 Courses of a specialist technical nature will not be supported.
-In addition, bids are being invited this year for short courses or summer schools in the areas of software engineering and instrumentation.
+In addition, bids are being invited this year for short courses or summer schools in the areas of instrumentation and mission based projects.

 All bids must be contained within three pages and provide the following information: